 Weighting Comfortsis a company that sells weighted blankets made by international refugees.
 They’ve partnered with the non-profit organization Sew for Hope to have their blankets made.
 So you can rest assured that when you purchase one of these weighted blankets, you are also contributing to the future and well being of others.
 What could be a more perfect holiday gift than that?

 CBD oil is still a bit of a controversial product, mostly because of it’s association with cannabis.
 But CBD products from reputable companies are produced from the hemp plant, and not the marijuana plant, so it contains zero amounts of THC – which is the stuff that causes a high.
+For more information, check out this post from Remedy Review.

 Similar to other all-natural essential oils, CBD offers a ton of benefits to those suffering from pain or anxiety.
 It comes in a variety of different options, from oils to edibles.